O negative blood type

 1 in 8 donors is O negative

-Around 13% of the donor population has O negative blood.
+Around 13% of our blood donors have O negative blood.

 In comparison, 35% of donors have O positive blood.